nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 ## Next Steps

+**New to the template?** Start with the [Quick Start Guide](/vertical-slice-architecture-template-quickstart) to get the healthcare API running in minutes.

 **Ready to try VSA?** Check out my [Vertical Slice Architecture template for .NET 9](https://github.com/nadirbad/VerticalSliceArchitecture), a production-ready starting point with healthcare domain examples and 500+ GitHub stars.

 **Want the full picture?** Read the [Complete Guide to Vertical Slice Architecture](/vertical-slice-architecture-dotnet) for implementation details, folder structure, MediatR patterns, and testing strategies.